cabarius/ToyBox/ToyBox/README.txt

-    Teleport Party Key now works on Global or City Map Search 'n Pick - You can now Unstart Etudes which can help fix broken progression Added search 'n pick categories for Dialog, Cues and Answers Ver 1.3.6
+    Teleport Party Key now works on Global or City Map Search 'n Pick - You can now Unstart Etudes which can help fix broken progression Added search 'n pick categories for Dialog, Cues and Answers Movement speed multiplier now affects when you interact with a map object or npc Ver 1.3.6
     Fixed party speed multipliers to work with latest update of the game (ArcaneTrixter) Added requested multiplier for Arcanist spell slots.